osmannurierdogan/ImplementGuessNumber/README.md

 # Implement Guess Number
 Implement Guess Number In Java

-That is a project which is given in Fundamentals Of Programming lecture from Computer Science Department in Isik University in Turkey.
 In this project;

   Implement Guess a number program.
 Guess a number is a game, where the user tries to guess a (3 or 4) digit target number which is randomly chosen by the computer.